kcohen1997/EMS-Shopify-Loadsheet-Builder/README.md

 # Create-Shopify-Loadsheet

-This repository creates a GUI translating product information from e-commerce site Volusion.
+This repository creates a GUI translating product information from e-commerce site Shopify.
 The resulting load sheet contains the following information:

 * **Part #**: taken from "Variant SKU" field
 * **Title**: taken from "Title" field